-- High demand days will typically be based on 1:20 forecasts. - Storage offers need to be revised based on the level of storage in the scenario.
-Historic data will inform the typical behaviour for high, medium and low storage scenarios, though some scaling may be required to reflect prevailing future market prices.
+• High demand days will typically be based on 1:20 forecasts.

+- Storage offers need to be revised based on the level of storage in the scenario.
+Historic data will inform the typical behaviour for high, medium and low storage scenarios, though some scaling may be required to reflect prevailing future market prices. - Contract data adjustments will be based on maintaining patterns in historic data but moving the reference point in (primarily) the offer curves to account for changing contract position.